VinayKDH/OutlookAddon/README.md

 cp env.example .env

 # Edit the .env file with your configuration
-# At minimum, you need to set your AI ML Gyan API key
+# At minimum, you need to set your TENS AI API key
 ```

 ### Step 3: Start the Development Server